Help

 Mary Rippon Outdoor Theatre (Colorado Shakespeare Festival)

-The Mary Rippon Outdoor Theatre will be closed for renovations in 2024 and possibly 2025.
+The Mary Rippon Outdoor Theatre will be closed for renovations in 2024 and 2025.
 The Colorado Shakespeare Festival performs rain or shine.
 While the weather in Boulder is typically warm during CSF’s summer season, evenings can be chilly, and occasional rain showers and thunderstorms occur.
 We recommend that you wear what makes you feel comfortable for show-going, whether it’s shorts and a t-shirt or a suit and tie.
 For early shows, we advise light dress and a warmer layer, such as a sweater or wind jacket.
 We also encourage patrons to prepare for unexpected showers with light rain gear, as open umbrellas are not allowed in the theatre.
 Open umbrellas, or anything that might block another patron’s view, are prohibited during a performance.

 Many people have scent sensitivities or are highly allergic to perfumes.
 Because a concert experience places people in an enclosed environment, consider avoiding perfumes, cologne, after-shave and scented lotions.